arcrek/expressvpn-api/README.md

    - Go to API Keys section in dashboard
    - Click "Import API Key"
    - Enter your key and optional name
+   - (Optional) Enable "Kiosk Mode" and select an inventory
    - Click Import

 2. **Use in API Calls**: